salehahmed99/salehahmed99/README.md

 <p align='center'>

 I am a Computer Engineering student at Cairo University with expertise in C++, JavaScript, and Kotlin.
 I have a strong passion for problem-solving and algorithmic design with a focus on developing efficient software solutions.
+Learn more about me by viewing my
   <a href="https://drive.google.com/drive/folders/1UgCDKCRCv2q2kt1WtcXyH69OnvWwfei0?usp=sharing">resume</a>.
 </p>